Not only are you a rude speed-demon, but a light-running scofflaw as well.

 (for the complete article, click here)

-Do you, as I do, detect more than a slight parallel between the requests for "tune" over "melody" and the eschewing of anything slow or soft on the one hand, and "dilapidation of concepts", "impoverishment of vocabulary" and "simplification of style" on the other?
+Do you, as I do, detect more than a slight parallel between the requests for "tune" over "melody" and the eschewing of any slow or soft music on the one hand, and "dilapidation of concepts", "impoverishment of vocabulary" and "simplification of style" on the other?

 Munch, idealistic in the extreme (and bless him for that), believed that "the public comes to concerts to hear good performances of beautiful music just as it goes to museums to look at beautiful pictures or statues.
 It comes to be enriched, instructed, fortified."
 I wonder what he would think of some contemporary practices which have been adopted in the name of catering to the putative needs of modern audiences: the dutiful trotting-out of the same repertoire staples every two or three seasons; slide-shows or videos accompanying such already-mega-pictorial music as Pictures at an Exhibition or The Planets; conductors and/or soloists indulging in cutesy-poo, drone-on monologues before one (in some cases, every) piece on every program; announcements from the stage or over the P.A. system to apprise audiences of sports scores.
 To invoke Maestro Munch again, he referred to his work as "a priesthood, not a profession."
 I couldn't agree more strongly, and I'm damned if I would resort to travesties in the concert-hall any more than I would belittle God or the teachings of Jesus Christ were I a clergyman: "In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.
 Oh, and the Mets just won!"